AlynxZhou/alynx-emacs-config/README.md

 And run Emacs.

-I am using Emacs 29 with pgtk and native-comp from <https://aur.archlinux.org/packages/emacs-pgtk-native-comp-git>, if you are not using the latest version, this configuration may not work.
+I am using Emacs 29 with pgtk and native-comp from <https://aur.archlinux.org/packages/emacs-pgtk-native-comp-git>, if you are not using the latest version, it may not work.

 # Notice